University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/BLAST_practical/BLAST_practical_v2.md

 ```bash
 blastn -query [file.fasta] -task [blastn] -db [database file]  -outfmt [0 through 17] -out [outputfile]
 ```
+For the next step you will use BLASTX, not BLASTN so that you can query the protein database using a nucleotide (gene) query.
+The gene query is the full sequence of a gene from the human genome.

 - I suggest using outfmt 7 and 17, 7 gives you a tab delimited file, 17 gives you a .sam file.